A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Delay Optimal Multiqueue Scheduling with Local and Common Queue Length Information

-Under policy $\pi$, the action at $t+$ is denoted by $\mathcal{A}^\pi_{t}:=(\pi^a_t,\pi^q_t),$ where $\pi^a_t$ represents the action to be taken during slot $t$ and $\pi^q_t,$ the queue upon which the action is to be performed. $\pi^a_t\in\{0,1,s_0,s_1\}$ which mean respectively, idle at $\pi^q_t=\pi^q_{t-1}$, serve $\pi^q_t=\pi^q_{t-1}$ if nonempty, switch (away from queue $\pi^q_{t-1}$) to $\pi^q_t$ and idle there, and switch to $\pi^q_t$ and serve it if nonempty, respectively.
+A centralized scheduler is defined by a scheduling policy say $\pi$, which (informally speaking), at the beginning of slot $t$, i.e., at $t+$, uses the available information and past actions to determine which queue (if any) should be allowed to transmit in slot $t$.
+We indicate the use of a given policy $\pi$ by placing the superscript $\pi$ on all processes associated with the system; for example, $Q^{\pi}_j(t),~t \in \{0, 1, \cdots\} $ is the queue length process of Node~$j$ under the policy $\pi$.
+At the beginning of slot $t,~t\geq1$, we denote by $\pi^q_{t-1}$, the queue that had been scheduled in the previous slot, or, equivalently the \enquote{incumbent} at the beginning of slot $t.$ \\ \textbf{Notation for policies. }Under policy $\pi$, the action at $t+$ is denoted by $\mathcal{A}^\pi_{t}:=(\pi^a_t,\pi^q_t),$ where $\pi^a_t$ represents the action to be taken during slot $t$ and $\pi^q_t,$ the queue upon which the action is to be performed. $\pi^a_t\in\{0,1,s_0,s_1\}$ which mean respectively, idle at $\pi^q_t=\pi^q_{t-1}$, serve $\pi^q_t=\pi^q_{t-1}$ if nonempty, switch (away from queue $\pi^q_{t-1}$) to $\pi^q_t$ and idle there, and switch to $\pi^q_t$ and serve it if nonempty.
 With the above in mind, and anticipating a result similar to \cite [Prop.~3.2]{liu-nain92optimal-polling}, we consider a centralized scheduler that has the following information.
-For every $t\geq1$ and policy $\pi$, the \enquote{history} of the policy contains (i) all the actions taken until $t-1,$ (ii) the backlog of each queue at the last instant it was allowed to transmit, (iii) the instants at which this backlog was revealed, and (iv) the backlog of the incumbent\footnote{Once again, since the evolution of the system is Markovian, we do not require information about arrivals.} at $t$, i.e.,
+For every $t\geq1$ and policy $\pi$, the \enquote{history} of the policy contains (i) all the actions taken until $t-1,$ (ii) the backlog of each queue at the last instant it was allowed to transmit, (iii) the instants at which this backlog was revealed, and (iv) the backlog of the incumbent at $t$, i.e.,